neishm/fstd2nc/README.md

   --ignore-etiket       Tells the converter to ignore the etiket when deciding
                         if two records are part of the same field.
 Default is to split the variable on different etikets.
+  --quick-scan          Read record headers from the raw librmn structures,
+                        instead of calling fstprm.
+This can speed up the initial scan when using a large number of input files, but may crash if the internal structures of librmn change in the future.
   --vars VAR1,VAR2,...
 Comma-separated list of variables to convert.
 By
                         default, all variables are converted.
   --fill-value FILL_VALUE